 While each is a gifted songwriter and musician with individual publishing deals and impressive writing credits, their combined hopes and passion for music can be heard in every note of their dream big sound.
-The trio’s crystalline harmonies and track-charged musicianship sound current yet sweetly nostalgic with timeless themes.
+The trio’s crystalline harmonies and track-charged musicianship sound current yet classic with timeless themes.
 They’ve taken family-based small-town values and stories and made them relevant in a modern world.

 “We write what we know, how we live,” explained Jenna.
 “We write about real life and real stories; and small towns and big dreams.”

 That “small town and big dreams” mindset, combined with soaring vocals, inventive instrumentation, and a knack for writing expressive lyrics sets the foundation that can be heard in every Track45 song.
 Their unique and natural take on country feels like it has always been part of the musical landscape while adding new twists.

 A fresh approach and the classic stories of life in a small town are the substance of their debut outing on Stoney Creek Records/BBR Music Group.
 The collection captures a multi-layered, crisp, soulful sound that draws effortlessly from their assorted country, rock, R&B, and pop playlists.